 Want a bird that will give you all their love and more?
 Here is everything you need to know about the cockatoo!

-Originating in Australia, the Philippines, New Guinea, Indonesia, and the Solomon Islands, the cockatoo is the most monochromatic of all the parrot breeds.
-Unlike their colorful, large parrot cousins, cockatoos have distinctive white, black, grey, or pink feathers.
+Originating in Australia, the Philippines, New Guinea, Indonesia, and the Solomon Islands, the cockatoo is the most monochromatic of all the parrot species.
+Unlike their colorful, large parrot cousins, the cockatoo species has distinctive white, black, grey, or pink feathers.
 Their more muted colors are caused by a lack of a special texture known as Dyck texture in their feathers.

 Don't let their bland coloring fool you, though; cockatoos have very colorful personalities.
 As a breed, they are known for being smart, curious, and very loving.
 So loving, in fact, cockatoos are often called "love sponges"!
 They want to be around their humans 24/7 and enjoy nothing more than a good cuddle with their favorite human.

 While this loving personality can be wonderful, they can become quite upset and destructive if they do not receive enough attention.
-Cockatoos who do not feel that their emotional needs are being met will scream, engage in feather plucking, and become aggressive.
+Cockatoos who do not feel that their emotional needs are being met will scream, engage in feather plucking or feather picking, and become aggressive.
 Due to this, even though they are popular pets, they are recommended for highly experienced bird owners only.

 - Raised crest: Cockatoo is excited, alert, or agitated